influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb.md

 - Make all `pkg` resources unique by `metadata.name` field.
 - Ensure Telegraf configuration tokens aren't retrievable after creation.
 New tokens can be created after Telegraf has been setup.
 - [Delete bucket by name](/v2.0/organizations/buckets/delete-bucket/#delete-a-bucket-by-name) using the `influx` CLI.
+- Add module to write line data to specified url, org, and bucket.
+- Add foundation for pkger stacks, stateful package management.
+- Add flag to disable scheduling of tasks.
+- Add ability to output cli output as JSON and hide table headers.

 ### Bug fixes